syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ### Load More Items Manually from Up Direction

-SfListView allows you to load more items in upward direction manually using a button clicked event.
-Show the busy indicator until the items are added into the collection as like below code example.
+SfListView allows you to load more items when tapping button loaded in the HeaderTemplate when reaching reaching top of the list and show the busy indicator until the items are added into the collection.

 {% tabs %}
 {% highlight xaml %}